Volterra equations with affine drift: looking for stationarity: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:background} we recall the main properties of stochastic Volterra equations with convolutive drifts: existence, moment control, etc, with a focus on those of these processes having an affine drift.
 In that case some specific tools are available like the Resolvent and the solution Wiener-Hopf equation which corresponds when $K(t)= e^{\lambda t}$ (Markovian framework) to apply It\^o's lemma to $e^{\lambda t}X_t$.
 In Section~\ref{sec:genfakestatio} we elucidate when a Volterra equation with affine has an invariant distribution (distribution invariant by time shift).
 We show that this situation is essentially degenerate in the sense that it implies that the kernel $K$ is constant i.e. that the Volterra equation is a standard Brownian equation.
 In Section~~\ref{sec:TowardFake} we define some notions of {\em fake} stationarity like having constant mean and variance (type~I), or constant $1$-marginal distribution (type~II).
 To this end we are led to introduce a multiplicative deterministic function$\varsigma$ in the Brownian convolution, called {\em stabilizer} to ``control" the process (through its volatility coefficient).
 This stabilizer is solution to an intrinsic convolution equation related to the kernel of the equation.
 In Section~\ref{sec:FakeI-II} we provide examples of such``fake stationary'' stabilized processes with some explicit computations when

-This form of the diffusion function appears e.g. in~\cite{GaJuRo2020} when modeling the volatility in the quadratic rough Heston model.
+This form of the diffusion coefficient appears e.g. in~\cite{GaJuRo2020} when modeling the volatility in the quadratic rough Heston model.
 We also investigate for such stabilized processes the functional weak asymptotics of the time shifted process $(X_{t+s})_{s\ge 0}$ as $t\to +\infty$ which turns out to be a weak $L^2$-stationary process.
-Finally in Section~\ref{sec:Back2ML} we apply our results to the case case of fractional kernels $K_{\alpha}(t)= t^{\alpha-1}$, $\alpha\, \in (0,1)$ covering ``rough'' models (where $\a = \frac 12 +h$, $H\!\in (0,1/2)$, the Hurst coefficient).
+Finally in Section~\ref{sec:Back2ML} we apply our results to the case case of fractional kernels $K_{\alpha}(t)= t^{\alpha-1}$, $\alpha\, \in (0,1)$ covering ``rough'' models (where $\a = \frac 12 +H$, $H\!\in (0,1/2)$, the Hurst coefficient).
 In particular we prove the existence of the stabilizer with a semi-closed form as (fractional) power series whose coefficients can be computed by induction.
-We prove in an appendix that this series has an infinite convergence radius.
+We prove in an appendix that this series has an infinite convergence radius, null at $0$, increasing toward a finite (identified) limit at infinity.